litwr2/Z80-sorting/README.md

 # Z80-sorting
 implementations of various sorting algos for the Z80

 For each sorting routine the next information is provided:  its size, whether it uses stack or not, required amount of additional memory, the size of code for its call.
 All sizes are in bytes.
 Benchmark results are clock cycles.
 One clock cycle is equal to one millionth of a second for the Z80 at 1 MHz.
+All results were gotten using Z80-sim Release 1.28 by Udo Munk.

 Quicksort depends on its *stacksz* parameter, it must be more than binary logarithm of the number of elements in the sorted array multiplied by 6.
 The value 156=26*6 is used as its default value.